itai421/logic-validator/README.md

 This package is a desgin propeseal more than an out of the box solution, so pleases feel free to fork it, tweak it and twist it.

-if you think others can enjoy your contribution please open a PR.
+If you think others can enjoy your contribution please open a PR.

-enjoy :)
+Enjoy :)